Class teacher 6C: Mrs. Collinstone

 For the Autumn Term, we are building our knowledge on biomes and the effects of global warming and deforestation on our world.
 It will start with a trip to Wildwood (Wednesday 21st September) to explore the different animals from a range of biomes and to understand how they adapt to the environment around them.
 Our debating question for ACE week is: Global Warning!
 Which biome has been worst affected by humans?
 What do you think?

 In particular, we are focusing on the rainforest and the tundra biome, investigating the climate, the layers of the biome and the animals and vegetation that resides there.
 To deepen our learning, we will write diary entries of our trip to the (Amazon/ Conga/ Raintree) rainforest, describing the glorious vegetation and the devastation of the clearing.
 We will also be writing a leaflet to encourage people to visit either the Amazon rainforest or Alaska, developing a range of grammar skills to persuade our reader to join us.
 For Maths, we will develop our understanding of place value to 1,000,000 and use a range of methods and strategies to solve calculations from the four operations including long division, using factors to divide and chunking.
 Phew!

-In the spring term, Victorians is our topic.
+In the Spring Term, our topic is The Victorians.
 This will start with, “A day in the life of a Victorian” to immerse the children into what life was like and to develop empathy for them.
 We will research some of the greatest inventions of this time and write our own explanation text.
 We will also create our own playscript relating to the era.
 Our debating question for ACE week is, “Victorian Life: Exploitation or opportunity?
 The children will certainly enjoy this as they take on different roles.
-For maths, our main focus will be to improve our understanding of fractions and using the four operations to resolve a variety of problems.
+For Maths, our main focus will be to improve our understanding of fractions and using the four operations to resolve a variety of problems.
 Our book for this term will be, “Once”.